Wynn, now a finance vice chair of Trump’s inaugural committee, once had nothing kind to say about his longtime gaming industry nemesis.

 For every generous remark they made about each other, there were a dozen daggers.
 “They hate each other’s guts,” longtime casino analyst Marvin Roffman told Philadelphia reporter George Anastasia in 2000.
 “It’s like poison.”

-Wynn entered Atlantic City in style with 1979 construction of the Golden Nugget, which dominated the market through the early 1980s.
+Wynn entered Atlantic City in style with the 1979 construction of the Golden Nugget, which dominated the market through the early 1980s.
 His departure from the Boardwalk in 1987 with a $440 million sale to Bally proved prescient.
 Not long afterward, Atlantic City began to slip and Wynn was making headlines as the creative force behind The Mirage and other mega-resorts.

 Trump, meanwhile, unsuccessfully sued to block the sale of Bally to Wynn and increasingly talked about entering the Las Vegas casino market.
-At one point, he one time gave press interviews during a stay at Wynn’s Golden Nugget.
+At one point, he gave press interviews during a stay at Wynn’s Golden Nugget.
 But despite more talk about challenging the titans of the Strip, Trump remained in New Jersey and in March 1990 added his third Atlantic City casino.

 Trump did, however, manage to lure away casino executive and former gaming regulator Dennis Gomes from Wynn’s company to work at the Taj Mahal.
 The move generated a nasty breach of contract litigation.
 Gomes eventually settled in 1994, but not before he painted a picture of Wynn as a volatile tyrant capable of abusing everything from corporate assets to cocktail waitresses.